V5 Chapter 40

 Out[136]=

-Now, since you're measuring noise with an HP 8484 power sensor, whose passband is 10 MHz to 18 GHz, you might assume the bandwidth B to use in this calculation to be about 18 GHz.
+Bandwidth of LNANow, since you're measuring noise with an HP 8484 power sensor, whose passband is 10 MHz to 18 GHz, you might assume the bandwidth B to use in this calculation to be about 18 GHz.
 But, remember that the power sensor is going to be placed at the output of an amplifier with a much more modest bandwidth.
 Thus, the only part of the load resistor's noise power that counts is that part within the LNA's passband.
 Let's say your LNA passes frequencies from 1.3 to 1.7 GHz.
-That's a 400 MHz bandwidth, which is what we'll use for B in Planck's Equation
+That's a 400 MHz bandwidth, which is what we'll use for B in Planck's Equation OK, let's calculate.
+Noise power Pn (coming out of the load resistor, in the amplifier's passband) is kTb In[137]:=

 Out[141]=